endrohq/kommoditi/README.md

 ### Build & Run

+Important notes:

-Important note: You need to a privy.io auth key to run the web app.
+1. You need to a privy.io auth key to run the web app.
 Please refer to the [Privy.io documentation](https://docs.privy.io/) to get your auth key.

-There are 2 paths to build and run the apps:
+2. You need to a Mapbox API key to run the web app.
+Please refer to the [Mapbox documentation](https://docs.mapbox.com/help/getting-started/access-tokens/) to get your API key.

 #### Run the web app with Hedera testnet